 SIGNIFICANT ACQUISITION, DISPOSAL OR INVESTMENT

+As at 31 December 2013, the Group has no specific acquisition target.
 The Group did not have any material acquisition and disposals of subsidiaries and affiliated companies, and investment during the year under review.

 STAFF AND REMUNERATION POLICY